-That’s probably what is happening in the reader’s mind that gets to your blog.
+That’s probably what is happening in the reader’s mind when they land in your blog.

-The lesson “The Craft of Writing Effectively” is targeted at academic experts who can’t get their papers accepted, but the gems of this class apply to everyone who writes.
+“The Craft of Writing Effectively” is targeted at academic experts who can’t get their papers accepted, but these lessons can be applied to anyone who writes for an audience.

 When you write for someone else to read, you have to stop thinking about rules and start thinking about readers.
 Your writing is not to communicate anything about you; it’s to change the way your readers think.

 According to Larry, schools and universities train us to write essays.
-The problem is that these essays are evaluated under rule-governed training, for example, texts need to be clear, concise, persuasive, etc.
+The problem is that these essays are evaluated under rule-governed training.
+For example, a text needs to be clear, concise, persuasive, etc.

-We learned to write to show that know what we’re talking about.
+In school, we write to show that we know what we’re talking about.
 That we have the required knowledge for passing the assignments.
-That’s why we always try to explain things especially when someone says they don’t understand what we wrote.

 Why did teachers read your papers?
 Have you ever asked yourself this question?